kroy-the-rabbit/12g_idrac_fan_daemon/README.md

 ### Prequisites

 * PHP7+, specifically the CLI binary.
-Yes, everybody hates PHP, but I could throw something together with it in a few hours
 * ipmitool

 On Debian/Ubuntu: